-Claudio Bravo is a Chilean professional footballer who plays for Manchester City in the English Premier League and and Chile national football team.
+Claudio Bravo is a Chilean professional footballer who plays for Manchester City in the English Premier League and the Chilean national football team.
 He was born on 13 April 1983 and hails from the town of Viluco in Buin, Maipo Province, Chile.
-He plays as a goalkeeper and is a veteran between the sticks.
-He is a right-footed player.